Dental Volunteer Opportunities

-Dental mission trips with IMR provide dental volunteer opportunities for professionals and students by providing dental care to underserved and vulnerable communities around the world.
+Dental volunteer opportunities on dental missions with IMR give professionals and students the ability to provide no-cost dental care to adults and children in underserved and vulnerable communities around the world.

 To help further global dental relief, each IMR medical mission trip is also a dental mission trip.
 These trips of 3-14 days give dental professionals, students, and nonmedical volunteers with no previous dental experience the opportunity to work together directly with patients.
 Our dental volunteers provide the care patients desperately need and make a positive impact on their health and on their lives.

 Dental mission trip volunteers provide free dental services for patients, both children and adults, who have never had dental care or have had limited access to it.
 Globally, dental care is limited in developing nations.
 Providing this much-needed service improves the overall health of the communities IMR serves.

 We offer dental volunteer opportunities approximately 30 times per year through dental missions to communities in Africa, Asia, South and Central America, and Eastern Europe, with trips in a wide variety of locations in which volunteers can choose to serve.
 To give volunteers plenty of time to plan ahead, we schedule trips about a year in advance and post the information on our website.
 We rotate through the communities we visit, so a trip to Ecuador that might not be possible for a volunteer to participate with this year may be doable the next.